teleportsing/AWS-DeploymentManagement-lab/README.md

 ```

-# ask 1.1 : Create an AWS Cloudformationstack
+# Task 1.1 : Create an AWS Cloudformationstack

 Use AWS Cloud Formation to create a stack of AWS resources